Aanderssonn/MachineLearningNotebooks/README.md

 # Machine Learning Notebooks
 A collection of jupyter notebooks, used for learning and implementing ML algorithms.
-Most of the notes can be regarded as notes from the literature rather than original work.
+Most of the notes can be regarded as notes from the literature and tutorials rather than my own original work.

+## Basics
 ### Artificial Neurons
 In this notebook, I implement a __Perception__ learning algorithm and discuss its limitations.
 As a natural extension I implement __Adaptive Linear Neurons__ and __Stochastic Gradient Descent__.
 This is a _"from scratch"_ implementation, using only numpy and native Python.